List of NHL rivalries: Battle of New England: Boston Bruins vs. Hartford Whalers (1979–1997)

-The rivalry was first started before the two teams ever met on the ice when the Bruins "blocked" the WHA merger in 1979 because "the Whalers were in their territory."
 They first played against each other in the 1979–80 season with the Bruins flourishing during the season while the expansion Whalers played awfully that year.
 The Whalers have played the Bruins twice in the playoffs in 1990 and 1991, with the Bruins winning both times.
 The rivalry got to a heating point when the Bruins' Cam Neely and the Whalers' Ulf Samuelsson would fight on a regular occasion.
 It got to a point where Samuelsson hit Neely in the knees during the 1991 Stanley Cup playoffs, but Samuelsson was traded to the Penguins earlier that season.
-At the Hartford Civic Center, usually where the Bruins won, the Whalers fans would fight Bruins fans on Ann St. in Downtown Hartford.
+At the Hartford Civic Center, after games where more often than not the Bruins won, the Whalers fans would fight Bruins fans on Ann St. in Downtown Hartford.
 The rivalry ended in 1997 when the Whalers relocated to Raleigh, North Carolina.

-Before the Whalers moved to Raleigh, Boston won the all-time regular season series (68–42–14), and the all-time playoff series (8–5), for a total of (76–47–14) against Hartford.

-In 2018–19, the rivalry had a callback.
-The Hurricanes wore the Whalers Late 80's jerseys in two games against the Bruins, one in Raleigh, proclaimed as “Whalers Night” and one in Boston.
+In the 2018–19 season, the rivalry had a callback.
+The Hurricanes wore the Whalers late 1980s jerseys in two games against the Bruins, one in Raleigh, proclaimed as “Whalers Night” and one in Boston.
 The series was split 1–1.
+The Hurricanes then brought back the same jerseys again on March 23, 2023, in Raleigh against the Bruins.
+Boston's David Pastrnak scored his 50th goal of the season, a feat not seen since Cam Neely did in 1994.
+Boston would win the game in a shootout, 4–3, bringing that renewed rivalry to a 2–1 count for Boston.

+Before the Whalers moved to Raleigh, Boston won the regular season record, 68–42–14, and the playoff record, 8–5 for a total of 76–47–14 against Hartford.